c04ch1337/pagi-documentation/guardrails/full_control_access.md

 ### Security Measures

-1. **Explicit Consent**: All elevated privileges require explicit user authorization
-2. **Security Gates**: Multi-layer access control with granular permissions
+1. **Environment Variable Activation**: Tier 1 and Tier 2 require explicit environment variable setting
+2. **No Security Gate Required**: Tier 1 and Tier 2 work automatically when environment variables are set
+3. **Backward Compatibility**: Legacy security gate grant (`system grant`) still works
-3. **Audit Logging**: All operations logged with timestamps, user, and results
+4. **Audit Logging**: All operations logged with timestamps, user, and results
-4. **Visual Indicators**: UI shows when system is in high-privilege mode
+5. **Visual Indicators**: UI shows when system is in high-privilege mode
-5. **Timeout/Inactivity Lock**: Tier 2 automatically reverts after inactivity
-6. **Command Confirmation**: Tier 2 requires live confirmation for each command
+6. **Recommended Confirmation**: Frontend confirmation dialogs recommended for Tier 2 operations

 ### Best Practices

 1. **Start with Tier 0**: Use standard access for general operations
-2. **Grant Tier 1 Explicitly**: Only grant file system access when needed
+2. **Enable Tier 1 When Needed**: Set `MASTER_ORCHESTRATOR_FULL_ACCESS=true` for file system operations
-3. **Use Tier 2 Sparingly**: Reserve unrestricted execution for specific workflows
+3. **Use Tier 2 Sparingly**: Set `MASTER_ORCHESTRATOR_UNRESTRICTED_EXECUTION=true` only for specific workflows
+4. **No Security Gate Needed**: Tier 1 and Tier 2 work automatically when environment variables are set
-4. **Monitor Audit Logs**: Regularly review logged operations
+5. **Monitor Audit Logs**: Regularly review logged operations
-5. **Revoke When Done**: Revoke access when elevated privileges no longer needed
+6. **Unset When Done**: Unset environment variables when elevated privileges no longer needed
-6. **Test in Isolation**: Test high-privilege operations in isolated environments
+7. **Test in Isolation**: Test high-privilege operations in isolated environments
+8. **Frontend Confirmation**: Implement confirmation dialogs for Tier 2 operations in the frontend

 ### Security Warnings